LBQTrung/internship_project/README.md

 1. Open the application in your browser.
 2. Upload audio files using the provided interface.
-3. Click the "Transcribe" button to receive the transcriptions.
+3. Click the "Generate" button to receive the report.

+## Custom Report Format

+You can access the `prompts` directory in `models` to customize the report format by describing the details of your report template.

 ## Dependencies

 - FastAPI
-- Whisper
+- Faster-Whisper
 - Torch
 - Uvicorn
+- Gemini-1.5-flash-002 (Google AI Studio)

 ## License